 Securities borrowed and securities loaned are generally carried at the amount of cash collateral advanced or received.
 In accordance with U.S. GAAP, certain securities are borrowed against securities collateral and the borrower is not required to record the transactions on its Consolidated Statement of Financial Condition.
-In addition, certain securities are loaned against securities collateral and the lender is required to record the securities received and related obligation to return securities received as collateral on its Consolidated Statement of Financial Condition.
+Certain securities are loaned against securities collateral, and the lender is required to record the securities received as collateral and the related obligation to return securities received as collateral on its Consolidated Statement of Financial Condition.